zama-ai/fhevm/docs/fundamentals/types/README.md

 ```

 ## Contracting state variables
 When using encrypted types for state variables, you cannot use the `immutable` or `constant` keywords.
-This is because the compiler attempts to resolve the value of `TFHE.asEuintXX(yy)` during compilation, which is not feasible because `asEuintXX()` calls a precompiled contract.
+This is because the compiler attempts to resolve the value of T`FHE.asEuintXX(yy)` during compilation, which is not feasible because `asEuintXX()` calls a precompiled contract.

-To handle this, do not declare your encrypted state variables as `immutable` or `constant`.
+To handle this, do not declare your encrypted state variables as `immutabl`e or `constant`.
 Instead, use the following methods to set your variables:

 ```solidity